Kala chana – Ashtami Prasad

 - Later they are served kala chana – Ashtami Prasad

 - When they are done eating and ready to leave people shower them gifts in form of money or toys.

-From here on the recipe is straight forward and needs no fancy ingredients.
-Just the regular spices and couple of tablespoons of oil and there you go – delicious and tasty sookhe kale chane are ready.
+From here on the recipe is straightforward and needs no fancy ingredients.
+Just the regular spices and a couple of tablespoons of oil and there you go – delicious and tasty sookhe kale chane are ready.

-If not using it as a prasad then add some chopped onions, green chillies, chopped cilantro, chaat masala and some sev and munch it as an evening snack with your tea.. yum yum yum….
-This is what we relished as children and now my kids do the same with left over Ashtami prasad 🙂
+If not using it as a prasad then add some chopped onions, green chilies, chopped cilantro, chaat masala and some sev and munch it as an evening snack with your tea.. yum yum yum….
+This is what we relished as children and now my kids do the same with leftover Ashtami prasad 🙂

 If you happen to make these then either drop me a line below or share your yum pictures with me on Facebook.
 Would love to see your creation!